NXT TakeOver 36: Preliminary matches

-In the penultimate match, Adam Cole took on Kyle O'Reilly in a Three Stages of Hell match, a type of a two-out-of-three falls match in what was called The Undisputed Finale.
+In the penultimate match, Adam Cole took on Kyle O'Reilly in a Three Stages of Hell match - a type of a two-out-of-three falls match where each fall is contested under different rules - in what was called "The Undisputed Finale".
 The first fall was a Singles match.
 O'Reilly quickly won the first fall after countering a Panama Sunrise into a roll-up.
 The second fall was a Street Fight.
 O'Reilly sat Cole in a steel chair, placed a trash can over his head, and performed a running dropkick off the apron.
 As O'Reilly went to the top rope, Cole kicked him off and Kyle hit his ribs on the apron.
 The two fought to the stage where Cole applied a guillotine choke, but O'Reilly escaped and threw Cole off the stage into the plexiglass.
 As O'Reilly went for the top rope knee drop, Cole threw O'Reilly onto two standing chairs and performed a Last Shot to win the second fall.
 The final fall was a Steel Cage match.
 Cole threw O'Reilly into the cage multiple times and Kyle would catapult Cole into the cage as well.
 Cole had a pair of handcuffs and attached O'Reilly to the top rope.
 Cole performed a superkick, but O'Reilly grabbed the foot on a second attempt and applied a heel hook, forcing Cole to submit to win the match.
 Afterwards, Cole was helped to the back by officials.
 This was Cole's final WWE appearance, as his WWE contract expired shortly after the event.
 Cole made his All Elite Wrestling (AEW) debut at All Out.

 Main event

 In the main event, Karrion Kross defended the NXT Championship against Samoa Joe.
 Joe performed a Suicide Dive on Kross on the outside.
 Joe performed a Senton off the top rope for a nearfall.
 Joe applied the Coquina Clutch, but Kross escaped.
 Kross applied the Kross Jacket, but Joe escaped as well.
-Joe performed a Urange and placed Kross on the top rope.
+Joe performed a Uranage and placed Kross on the top rope.
 Joe performed a Muscle Buster on Kross to win the title for a record-setting third time.